 (EUROPE, 1201 to 1500 CE – continued)

-Philippe intervened in a conflict in Flanders, on the channel coast, which was not yet a part of France and where the English were dominant.
-Edward III of England retaliated and claimed again to be the legitimate ruler of France.
+Within a few years, King Philippe VI of France intervened in a conflict in Flanders, on the continent side of the English Channel, which was not yet a part of France and where the English were dominant.
+Edward III retaliated and claimed again to be the legitimate ruler of France.
 Philippe retaliated by declaring Edward's fiefs in France as his.
 Philippe's retaliation created a war that began in 1337 and was to last, on and off, for 100 years, a lot of strife and bloodshed over a couple of vain monarchs in conflict over who should rule where.

-The major occupation of nobles had been warfare.
-Among these nobles were the knights, who earned their knighthood through long and hard training on horseback from early childhood.
-The knights were vassals of some higher lord, or perhaps a king, whoever supplied him with the land that he was free to use – called a fief – in exchange for duty as a warrior.
-But on the field of battle knights on horseback were becoming an anachronism.
-Feudalism was in decline, with kings gaining over nobles and acquiring a monopoly on war-making and violence.
-England's King Edward III supported the trappings of chivalry, and during his reign the rise of heraldry, tournaments and banquets, courtly love and the writing of epic romances flourished.
+The major occupation of nobles had been warfare, and among these nobles were those who had earned their knighthood through long and hard training on horseback from early childhood.
+But on the field of battle, knights on horseback were becoming an anachronism.
+Feudalism was in decline as kings were gaining over nobles and acquiring a monopoly on war-making and violence.
+Edward III supported the trappings of chivalry.
+Heraldry, tournaments, banquets, courtly love and the writing of epic romances flourished during his reign.
 But in the place of knights, mercenaries were being hired.
-The English benefited from an army armed with the longbow, with arrows that hit effectively at a range of 250 to 300 yards and ten arrows shot per minute – faster and with greater range than the crossbow being used by the French, and like the crossbow able to pierce chain link armor.
+Edward's military was armed with the longbow, with arrows that hit effectively at a range of 250 to 300 yards.
+Ten arrows could be shot per minute, faster and with greater range than the crossbow being used by the French and like the crossbow able to pierce chain link armor.

 Some historians speak of an infantry revolution taking place.
-The dominance of men on horeback was being challenged.
-As historian Max Boot writes, "English longbowmen and Swiss pikemen proved to be more than a match for cumbersome heavy cavalry, the pikemen winning their first notable victory at Laupen in 1339" – a battle of Swiss against feudal landholders of Burgundy.
+The dominance of men on horseback was being challenged.
+As historian Max Boot writes in War Made New: "English longbow men and Swiss pikemen proved to be more than a match for cumbersome heavy cavalry, the pikemen winning their first notable victory at Laupen in 1339" – a battle of Swiss against feudal landholders of Burgundy. note30

-The Hundred Years' War began in earnest in 1346, with England in control of the so-called English Channel and the North Sea.
-At the Battle of Crécy (pronounced cressy), Edward’s army of 12,000 faced a French army of 36,000 across a battle line 2,000 yards wide.
+The Hundred Years' War began in earnest in 1346, with England in control of the English Channel and the North Sea.
+At the Battle of Crécy, Edward’s army of 12,000 faced a French army of 36,000 across a battle line 2,000 yards wide.
 Edward’s army had 7,000 archers, and they devastated the assaults attempted by France’s armored knights on horseback and foot soldiers with crossbows.

 Ten years later, at Poitiers, the British defeated the French again, French knights and their horses falling in heaps.
-The English captured and held for ransom the French king, the successor of Philippe VI, John II (r.
-1350-1364) and many French nobles – captivity and ransom a major goal and source of wealth for combatants.
+The English captured and held for ransom the French king, John II (son of Philippe VI) and many French nobles – captivity and ransom a major goal and source of wealth for combatants.

 Peasants near Paris disliked the increased tax burden that accompanied the Hundred Years' War, and they were fed up with being forced to labor on castles and fortifications and fed up with marauding English and French soldiers.
-Peasants near Paris called the Jacquerie went on a rampage in 1358, moving through the countryside, killing nobles, raping the wives and daughters of noblemen, setting fire to castle interiors and destroying estates.
+In 1358 near Paris, peasants called the Jacquerie went on a rampage, moving through the countryside, killing nobles, raping the wives and daughters of noblemen, setting fire to castle interiors and destroying estates.
 The aristocracy united against the rebels.
 They were better organized and had a larger army, and thousands of peasants were slaughtered – the guilty and the innocent alike.

-In 1360 the first phase of the Hundred Years' War ended in a tenuous treaty - the Peace of Brétigny.
-In France, out of work mercenary soldiers, who had been hired by the English, were living off plundering the French.
-In England, knights idled by a truce in the Hundred Years' War were trying to keep up with the generosity and lavish style that had been a part of the culture of chivalry and resorting to their old habit of robbery and abuse against the poor.
+In 1360 the first phase of the Hundred Years' War ended in a treaty called the Peace of Brétigny.
+In France, out of work mercenary soldiers who had been hired by the English, were living off plundering the French.
+In England, knights idled by a truce in the Hundred Years' War were trying to keep up with the fading culture of chivalry by resorting to their old habit of robbery and abuse of the poor.
 A group of vigilantes formed who would become known as Robin Hood and his band of followers, living in the Sherwood Forest.
 According to legend they were opposed to corruption and abuse by aristocrats, grasping landlords and wicked sheriffs.
-The governments under Henry IV and Henry V were dominated by aristocrats and reluctant to effectively combat robberies by the nobility.
-And those who were summoned to appear in court were inclined to intimidate witnesses, threaten jurors or bribe judges. [note]

 In 1381 English peasants rose as they never had before.
 Peasants feared the lords would be taking back lands they had given them after the Black Death.
 Peasants were unhappy about having to work on Church land, sometimes twice in a week, making, as they saw it, the Church rich and leaving them unable to do needed work on their own land.
 The most pressing grievance was increased taxes – demanded by government to help pay for the Hundred Years' War.
-An incident regarding resistance to the poll tax that sparked the rebellion.
+An incident regarding resistance to the poll tax sparked rebellion.
 Peasants marched from Kent to London, along the way burning to the ground buildings that housed tax records and tax registers.
-People in London opened that city's gates to them, and in London the king, Richard II, met the peasants at Mile End, gave them what they asked, and invited them to return home in peace.
+People in London opened their city's gates to them, and in London King Richard II (r 1377-99) met the peasants at Mile End, gave them what they asked, and invited them to return home in peace.
 Some did not.
 Discipline among the rebels was lax.
 There was the drinking of alcohol.
 Some executed ministers, including the Archbishop of Canterbury, Sudbury, and they sacked the mansions of some bishops and lords.

 After Agincourt, French morale was low, with some believing that only a miracle could save them from the English.
-Among the French appeared the illiterate daughter of a modest but locally prominent farming family – devout Catholics.
-Joan heard voices, and in 1428, at the age of sixteen, a voice told her that the English had to be expelled from France.
-Society was not as densely populated as it would be in the 21st century, and Joan was noticed.
+Among the French appeared the illiterate daughter of a modest but locally prominent farming family.
+They were devout Catholics.
+Joan heard voices, and in 1428 at the age of sixteen a voice told her that the English had to be expelled from France.
+Joan was noticed more than would an independent individual who made declarations in the more densely populated mass society of 21st century.
 Her story was accepted by several leaders of the French army, and the following year, 1429, Joan persuaded Charles VII to support her effort at relieving the city of Orléans, then being besieged by the English.
 She knew little of warfare, but she believed that if the French soldiers with her would not swear or visit prostitutes they would win.

 The English had been weakened by disease and their supplies were low.
 They pulled back from Orléans, and the French defeated them in a number of battles.
-The English were allied with the Burgundy (it being common to have as an ally a power that was a neighbor of one's enemy), and in 1430 Joan and four or five hundred men attacked the Burgundians at Campiègne.
+The English were allied with the Burgundy, it being common to have as an ally a power that was a neighbor of one's enemy.
+And in 1430 Joan and four or five hundred men attacked the Burgundians at Campiègne.
 Joan and her army were driven back.
 Most escaped, but Joan was captured, and the Burgundians turned Joan over to the English.
-The English, suffering from attacks by forces under Joan's command had come to see her truly as a witch and as an agent of the devil – a common view of adversity in this age.
+The English, suffering from attacks by forces under Joan's command had come to see her as a witch and as an agent of the devil.
 Wishing to have her discredited before she was executed, the English turned her over to ecclesiastic authorities – the Inquisition – at the French town of Rouen, then under English rule.

 England lost its alliance with Burgundy, both countries were exhausted by the war, and the insistence on total victory had dissipated.
 Both countries welcomed peace.
-The vanity of the English kings had come to nothing.
-Except for the Calais, on the channel coast, the English withdrew from the continent, the end of the Hundred Years' War, in October 1453, marking the end of England's attempts to hold territory on the continent.
-And with the end of the Hundred Years' War came a revival of trade and an end to economic depression.
+England had won nothing.
+Except for Calais, on the channel coast, the English withdrew from the continent.
+The end of the Hundred Years' War marked the end of attempts by English kings to hold territory on the continent.
+And with the end of the Hundred Years' War, in October 1453, came a revival of trade and an end to economic depression.